Pharmacy Residency Program - Sarasota

 Elective Rotations are up to two half month or one month-long experiences

-PGY2 Residents will work every 3rd weekend in the Emergency department
+· Every 3rd weekend in the emergency department

 Longitudinal experiences and responsibilities will consist of: